 Payment deadlines may vary based on your registration dates (see below).
 Full payments are accepted in the college Accounting Office, located in Student Services in the east wing on the second floor of the main building.

-All students registering for fall credit division courses must pay upon registration.
+All students registering for spring credit division courses must pay upon registration.

 Spring 2015 payment deadlines

 Dec.
 6, 2014 through the end of registration

 |Payment is due in full; or you must enroll in the tuition payment plan upon registration.

 For your convenience, we offer an online tuition payment plan.
 Out-of-district Illinois students also can take advantage of the chargeback program.

 It is your responsibility to drop a class selection if payment is not possible.
 If you do not pay tuition and fees in full or pay with a non-sufficient fund check, your registration will be canceled.
 However you cannot rely solely on the de-registration process to drop classes for non-payment, especially when you apply for financial aid, scholarships or other payment assistance.